Nutgrove Shopping Centre

 Nutgrove Shopping Centre is one of two shopping centres located in Rathfarnham, a southern suburb of Dublin.
 The centre opened in 1984 and was built on part of the old Lamb's Jam orchards.

 Europe's first McDonald's drive-through restaurant opened at the centre in 1985.

 The centre has nearly 1,000 free surface car parking spaces, 70 shops, 5 restaurants and a food court.

 Nutgrove Shopping Centre is directly served by bus routes S6 & 161 by Go-Ahead Ireland and nearby by Dublin Bus route 14.

+Nutgrove Retail Park, next to the shopping centre, is a newer retail area with larger (though fewer) stores.